vyges/vyges-ip-template/Developer_Guide.md

   - "Check if this module follows Vyges conventions and suggest improvements"
   - "Generate README.md following Vyges documentation structure"
 - Best practices:
-  - Reference `.vyges-ai-context.json` explicitly in complex prompts
+  - VyContext automatically provides relevant context based on your role (ip_dev, verification, etc.)
-  - Use the specific AI prompts listed in the context file
+  - Use the specific AI prompts that appear in VyContext suggestions
   - Verify generated code follows Vyges naming conventions
   - Ask for validation and improvement suggestions

-#### 2. VSCode with GitHub Copilot
+#### 2. VSCode with VyContext
-- Install GitHub Copilot extension in VSCode.
+- Install the **VyContext VSCode Extension** from the extensions marketplace
-- Open the repository and reference `.copilot-chat-context.md` for Vyges conventions.
+- Open the repository in VSCode.
+VyContext will automatically detect `.vyges-ip-template.yml` and load role-based context
-- Use Copilot Chat for guided development:
+- Use prompts for guided development:
   - "Generate SystemVerilog module following Vyges conventions"
   - "What CLI commands should I use to initialize this UART controller project?"
   - "Create README.md following Vyges documentation structure"
   - "Validate this code for Vyges Catalog readiness"
 - Best practices:
-  - Use Copilot Chat for complex queries
+  - VyContext automatically provides relevant context based on your role
-  - Reference the context file in your prompts
+  - Use the AI prompts that appear in VyContext suggestions
   - Verify generated code matches Vyges patterns
   - Ask for explanations of generated code

 #### 3. GitHub Copilot (Standalone)
 - Ensure you have GitHub Copilot access.
 - Open the repository in any supported editor.
-- Reference `.vyges-ai-context.json` for conventions.
+- Reference `.vyges-ip-template.yml` for role-based context and conventions.
 - Use comments to guide generation:
   - `// Create UART controller following Vyges conventions`
 - Best practices: